QuantumMechanics/NEM-sdk/README.md

 #### `nem.com.requests.account`
 - `data`: Gets account data
-- `harvestedBlocks`: Gets harvested blocks
-- `incomingTransactions`: Gets incoming transactions
-- `unconfirmedTransactions`: Gets unconfirmed transactions
-- `allTransactions`: Gets all transactions
-- `outgoingTransactions`: Gets outgoing transactions
-- `stopHarvesting`: Stop delegated harvesting
-- `startHarvesting`: Start delegated harvesting
 - `forwarded`: Gets the account data of the account for which the given account is the delegate account
+- `harvesting.blocks`: Gets harvested blocks
+- `harvesting.stop`: Stop delegated harvesting
+- `harvesting.start`: Start delegated harvesting
-- `namespaces`: Gets namespaces that an account owns
+- `namespaces.owned`: Gets namespaces that an account owns
-- `mosaics`: Gets mosaics that an account owns
+- `mosaics.owned`: Gets mosaics that an account owns
-- `mosaicDefinitions`: Gets mosaic definitions that an account owns
+- `mosaics.allDefinitions`: Gets all mosaic definitions that an account owns
-- `mosaicDefinitionsCreated`: Gets mosaic definitions that an account has created
+- `mosaics.definitions`: Gets mosaic definitions that an account has created
+- `transactions.incoming`: Gets incoming transactions
+- `transactions.unconfirmed`: Gets unconfirmed transactions
+- `transactions.all`: Gets all transactions
+- `transactions.outgoing`: Gets outgoing transactions
 - `unlockInfo`: Gets information about the maximum number of allowed harvesters and how many harvesters are already using the node

 #### `nem.com.requests.apostille`